-If you have not researched into how to create a successful online course, it is important to know a few simple steps and tips to maximise its impact and opportunity.
-In this article, we outline the process of creating an online course, and share some top tips, and step by step ideas to get you familiar with some best practices.
+If you have not researched into how to create a successful online course, it is important to know a few simple ways to maximise its impact and opportunity.
+In this article, we outline the process of creating an online CPD course, sharing some step by step tips and ideas to get you familiar with best practices.

 6 Step-by-step tips for creating an online training course